-Here is a repost from last year, and a new video embed to go along with it:
+Here is a repost from last year:

 Young and old, these cats are very photogenic!